-First, the participants completed the Chinese version of the TAS-20 (Bagby et al; Chinese version: Yi et al).
-They were then asked to read an instruction carefully.
-Finally, they responded to a validated set of 24 moral dilemmas presented in a fixed random order (see Gawronski et al, available at https://osf.io/xt66w/).
-These moral dilemmas included four parallel versions of six fundamental situations that varied in terms of whether (1) the dilemmas involved prescriptive norms that prescribed actions or proscriptive norms that prohibited actions and (2) the benefits of the described actions for aggregate wellbeing.
-Participants were required to indicate whether they would implement the described actions with yes or no responses.
+First, the participants completed the Chinese version of the TAS-20 (Bagby et al; 1 Chinese version: Yi et al).
+38 They were then asked to read an instruction carefully.
+Finally, they responded to a validated set of 24 moral dilemmas presented in a fixed random order (see Gawronski et al, 36 available at https://osf.io/xt66w/).
+These moral dilemmas included four parallel versions of six fundamental situations that varied in terms of whether (1) the dilemmas involved prescriptive norms that prescribed actions or proscriptive norms that prohibited actions and (2) the benefits of the described actions for aggregate wellbeing were either smaller or greater than the costs for aggregate wellbeing. ^{16,36} Participants were required to indicate whether they would implement the described actions with yes or no responses.

-A multinomial model (ie, CNI model) was used to quantify the strength of specific response patterns in individuals' decisions across moral dilemmas.
-By measuring individuals' responses to the four parallel versions of dilemmas across six situations, the CNI model quantified three determinants of moral dilemma judgments: sensitivity to moral norms, sensitivity to consequences for the greater good, and general preference for inaction over action irrespective of norms and consequences.
-Sensitivity to moral norms and sensitivity to consequences for the greater good signified the essential aspects of deontology and utilitarianism, respectively.
-General preference for inaction is closely linked to omission bias, which refers to the finding that harm caused by action is often considered to be worse than the same amount of harm caused by inaction.
+A multinomial model (ie, CNI model) was used to quantify the strength of specific response patterns in individuals' decisions across moral dilemmas.36 By measuring individuals' responses to the four parallel versions of dilemmas across six situations, the CNI model quantified three determinants of moral dilemma judgments: sensitivity to moral norms, sensitivity to consequences for the greater good, and general preference for inaction over action irrespective of norms and consequences.16 Sensitivity to moral norms and sensitivity to consequences for the greater good signified the essential aspects of deontology and utilitarianism, respectively.18 General preference for inaction is closely linked to omission bias, which refers to the finding that harm caused by action is often considered to be worse than the same amount of harm caused by inaction.^{16,43} with greater values indicating a higher sensitivity to moral norms and duties.

-Sensitivity to consequences was reflected by the CNI model's C parameter, with greater values indicating a higher sensitivity to consequences for the greater good.
-Sensitivity to moral norms was reflected by the model's N parameter, with greater values indicating a higher sensitivity to moral norms and duties.
 General preference for inaction versus action was reflected by the model's I parameter, with greater values indicating a stronger general tendency toward inaction and smaller values indicating a stronger general tendency toward action regardless of moral norms and consequences.
 For the N and C parameters, the neutral reference point was zero, and thus values significantly greater than zero indicated that participants' responses were driven by moral norms or consequences, respectively.
-For the I parameter, the neutral reference point was 0.5, and thus values greater than 0.5 reflected a general tendency toward action.
+For the I parameter, the neutral reference point was 0.5, and thus values greater than 0.5 reflected a general tendency toward inaction and values less than 0.5 reflected a general tendency toward action.
 The modeling analyses used a fixed estimation algorithm with two replications, random start values, and a maximum of 90,000 iterations.
 Our model had a total of eight free categories (ie, four types of dilemmas for each of the high and low alexithymia groups) and a total of six parameters (ie, three parameters estimated for each of the two groups), resulting in a difference of two for the degrees of freedom of the model.
 Because the mathematical underpinnings of the CNI model were explained in detail by Gawronski et al, we have only described the key aspects of the CNI model (for more details, see Gawronski et al).